Renting a chair in your salon can be an ideal solution for salon owners and freelance stylists alike!

-1: Agree on the terms of the agreement at the outset
+1: Agree on the terms of the agreement before you start working together

 2: Product & Equipment